Professional edition active

 Symptoms and Signs of Hereditary Spastic Paraplegia

 Symptoms and signs of hereditary spastic paraplegia include spastic leg paresis, with progressive gait difficulty, hyperreflexia, clonus, and extensor plantar responses.
-Sensation and sphincter function are usually spared.
-The arms may also be affected.
+Urinary dysfunction is relatively common, with urgency being an early manifestation.
+Sensation is usually spared though subtle distal vibratory loss may be found on examination.
+The arms are usually spared.
 Deficits are not localized to a spinal cord segment.

-In some forms, patients also have extraspinal neurologic deficits (eg, spinocerebellar and ocular symptoms, extrapyramidal symptoms, optic atrophy, retinal degeneration, intellectual disability, dementia, polyneuropathy).
+In some forms, patients also have extraspinal neurologic deficits (eg, spinocerebellar and ocular symptoms, extrapyramidal symptoms, optic atrophy, retinal degeneration, hearing loss, intellectual disability, dementia, epilepsy, polyneuropathy, dysmorphic features [eg, macrocephaly, microcephaly, short stature, facial dysmorphisms, and other complex deformative syndromes]).

 Diagnosis of Hereditary Spastic Paraplegia